Saha1799/DataAnalytics_Project/README.md

 Project 2:Covid_Analysis_Python_Project

  1)Platform & Language: Conducted the analysis using Python within the Jupyter Notebook environment, ensuring interactivity and easy code visualization.used
       Numpy,pandas libraries.

  2)Data Cleaning: to provide accurate analyse used pandas Identified and deleted null or missing values, ensuring a clean dataset for accurate data interpretation.

  3)Diverse Visualizations: Utilized line charts, bar charts, and pie charts to effectively represent various COVID metrics and insights.

-      Detailed Analysis: Presented a Tree map representation of COVID cases by country, tracked case evolution over time, and assessed the Total COVID test ratio, among other key data points.
+ 4)Detailed Analysis: Presented a Tree map representation of COVID cases by country, tracked case evolution over time, and assessed the Total COVID test ratio, among
+      other key data points.

-    4)In-depth Country Analysis: Highlighted the Top 20 countries in terms of Total Cases, Total Deaths, and Total Recoveries.
+ 5)In-depth Country Analysis: Highlighted the Top 20 countries in terms of Total Cases, Total Deaths, and Total Recoveries.

-    5)Regional Insights: Investigated the 'Total Deaths' with respect to WHO regions and visualized the 'Total Deaths' to 'Confirmed Cases' ratio.
+ 6)Regional Insights: Investigated the 'Total Deaths' with respect to WHO regions and visualized the 'Total Deaths' to 'Confirmed Cases' ratio.

 This project provides a comprehensive visualization-driven insight into the global impact of the COVID pandemic using python.